araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 TODO: video of BD-X, Anymal, GO1, Go2
 Show learning curve vs PPO and sample efficiency

-Then, I trained TQC on the "rough" locomotion environments, which are harder environments where the robot has to learn to navigate steps and uneven, accidented terrain (with additional randomization).
+Then, I trained SAC on the "rough" locomotion environments, which are harder environments where the robot has to learn to navigate steps and uneven, accidented terrain (with additional randomization).
 And ... it worked partially.
-For some reason that I'm still investigating, the TQC-trained agent exhibits inconsistent behavior (any help is welcomed!).
+For some reason that I'm still investigating, the SAC-trained agent exhibits inconsistent behavior (any help is welcomed!).
 For example, on the same steps, it manages to climb down the pyramid without falling, but in another instance, it does nothing.
 Additionally, no matter how long it trains, it doesn't seem to be able to learn to solve the "inverted pyramid".